Heard that Summer Sonic is THE hottest event in Kansai? It is—and not just because it’s held in mid-August, which is known to be

 Cheap tickets to Summer Sonic Osaka

 First things first, let’s take care of the entry passes.
-Tickets to Summer Sonic in Osaka are priced at ¥14,000 (tax included) for one day, or ¥25,500 for both days.
-It’s always a two-day event, and in 2017 it takes place on the 19th and 20th of August.
+Tickets to Summer Sonic in Osaka are priced at ¥14,500 for one day, or ¥25,500 for both days.
+It’s always a two-day event, and in 2018 it takes place on the 18th and 19th of August.
 You can book your tickets here.
-On that very same site, you can snag discount entry passes that include a rail pass or round-trip from Kansai International Airport. #cheapowinning

 When you get to the venue (Maishima Sonic Park—more about that below), you’ll exchange your ticket for a wrist band.
 No matter how itchy it gets or how much you want to see if you can pry it off, don’t.
 Lose the band, and you’ll miss out on all of the bands.